 Community Benefit Foundation

-“The mission of the Foundation is to benefit the Woodland Hills and Tarzana Communities at large in the areas of education and beautification.”
+“The mission of the Foundation is to benefit the West Valley Communities at large in the areas of education and beautification.

 The Woodland Hills ~ Tarzana Chamber of Commerce Community Benefit Foundation, incorporated in 2011, is an extension of the West Valley ~ Warner Center Chamber of Commerce.
 This foundation was created to further the Chamber’s mission.
 The Community Benefit Foundation has a 501 C3 Charitable Nonprofit status that was created to strengthen our ability to raise funds.
 These funds have benefited our foundation’s effort to educate our business community and to offer educational events and programs to the youth within our community.
 The beautification funds are used to increase desirability of the areas in which our businesses are and where the employees and families of these businesses work, live and play.

-Since 2011, The Woodland Hills ~ Tarzana Chamber of Commerce Community Benefit Foundation has initiated events and directly contributed funds to support the community.
+Since 2011, The Woodland Hills~Tarzana Chamber of Commerce Community Benefit Foundation has initiated events and directly contributed funds to support the community.
 These funds have targeted and underwritten specific events such as: Earth Day, Tree Planting, Community Disaster Preparedness Fairs, Career and Job Expos, Education and Art Grants, Legislative Education such as Candidate Forums just to name a few.
 Nearly $30,000 has been given to youth organizations here in the West Valley

 Our Beautification Efforts: